Chassis & Suspension

 IRS Subframe Bolts

-Even though the low profile bolts shown above are marketed for individuals who want to run tires wide enough to encounter interference issues with the stock bolts, and Taz's 275-width rear tires are nowhere near wide enough to present a problem, I installed a pair of the low profile bolts anyway.
-A stock rear IRS bolt can be seen in one of the Suspension Upgrades, Round 2 photos farther up this page, because the low-profile bolts hadn't yet arrived from MM when I shot that photo.
+Even though the low profile bolts shown above are marketed for individuals who want to run tires wide enough to encounter interference issues with the stock bolts, and Taz's 275-width rear tires were nowhere near wide enough to present a problem, I installed a pair of the low profile bolts anyway.
+A stock rear IRS bolt can be seen in one of the Suspension Upgrades, Round 2 photos farther up this page, because the low-profile bolts hadn't yet arrived from Max Motorsports when I shot that photo.
 However, they showed up shortly after that shot was taken, just in time for me to get them on the car before reinstalling the wheels and tires.

 Poly Motor Mounts